-Prior to my current position, I was the director of measurements for D&M and also a Fellow for D&M from November 2008 to June 2014.
+Prior to my current position, I was the director of measurements for D&M from November 2008 to June 2014.
 Shortly after, I was nominated a Fellow.
 I learned the good news while I was working in Luanda, Angola.
 This shows the company recognizes your contributions wherever you are.
 You just need to excel in what you do.
 In 2014, I was named a Fellow for the Drilling and Reservoir Characterization groups.
-This is uncommon because I work across two groups to develop measurement synergies between them and because I started in the field, which gives me a unique perspective.
+This is uncommon because I work across two groups to develop measurement synergies between them and because of my background, which gives me a unique perspective.
 I really know what it is like to be the scientist who conceives, the engineer who builds, the field engineer who delivers and the client who applies that technology at every step of the service delivery line.
 In my new role, I focus on the measurements aspects, including cutting-edge technology, skilled workforce, modern software platform, and synergy, for now and in the future.

 Excellent training and support to succeed

 I have always received excellent training at Schlumberger, from classroom lectures to on-the-job training and mentoring.
-Of particular importance to me was learning to think creatively as a research scientist at SDR and to develop practical solutions at the HFE.
+Of particular importance to me was learning to think creatively as a research scientist at SDR and to develop practical solutions at HFE.
 What keeps me motivated is technology and its applications.

 Schlumberger has always provided comfortable shelter for my family when we lived abroad.
 I do not expect the company to manage my work/life balance but to provide support to help me succeed.
 Instead, it is my responsibility to manage my work/life balance.
 After 38 years of marriage, raising two successful adult children while living across the globe, I think I probably did alright.